MCCTeam/MCCTeam.github.io/source/guide/installation.md

 > **ℹ️ NOTE: This section is for more advanced users, if you do not know how to install git or docker, you can take a look at other sections for Git, and search on how to install Docker on your system.**

-> **⚠️ WARNING: Pay attention at warnings, Docker currenly works, but you must start the containers in the interactive mode or MCC will crash, we're working on solving this.**
+> **⚠️ WARNING: Pay attention at warnings, Docker currently works, but you must start the containers in the interactive mode or MCC will crash, we're working on solving this.**

 1. Clone the [Git Hub Repository](https://github.com/MCCTeam/Minecraft-Console-Client) by typing end executing the following command: